miroslavpejic85/mirotalksfu/README.md

 <br/>

--   You will need to have `NodeJS` and all [requirements](https://mediasoup.org/documentation/v3/mediasoup/installation/#requirements) installed, this project has been tested with Node version [12.X](https://nodejs.org/en/blog/release/v12.22.1/) and [14.X](https://nodejs.org/en/blog/release/v14.17.5/).
+-   You will need to have `NodeJS` and all [requirements](https://mediasoup.org/documentation/v3/mediasoup/installation/#requirements) installed, this project has been tested with Node version [12.X](https://nodejs.org/en/blog/release/v12.22.1/) and [14.X](https://nodejs.org/en/blog/release/v14.17.5/) and [16.X](https://nodejs.org/en/blog/release/v16.15.0/).

 -   Requirements install example for `Ubuntu 20.04`